Elvis10ten/notes/docs/german/separable-inseparable-verbs-note.md

-# German 5: Separable & inseparable verbs
+# Separable & inseparable verbs
 German builds huge families of verbs by attaching a prefix to a base verb.

 | Base                 | + prefix      | Meaning             |